-Tokyo, April 1, 2022 --- MUFG today announced that it has decided to revise the MUFG Environmental and Social Policy Framework ("Framework"), including stricter policies for sectors negatively impacting climate change.
+Tokyo, May 15, 2023--- MUFG today announced that it will revise the MUFG Environmental and Social Policy Framework ("the Framework").

-MUFG defines its Purpose as being "Committed to empowering a brighter future." and is actively working to provide solutions to environmental and social issues faced by customers and stakeholders in order to realize a sustainable future.
+Based on the Framework and its "Purpose," to be "Committed to empowering a brighter future.," MUFG will further step up its efforts to provide solutions to environmental and social issues faced by customers and stakeholders in order to realize a sustainable future.